AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/webhook-notification.md

 ```
 <InlineAlert slots="text"/>
 <div>
-If the response code is not 200(OK) or expected payload is not received, then it is considered as error response.
-If there are 50 error response in 10 minutes then webhook notification support is blocked for that client for next 20 minutes.
+If the response code is not 200 (OK) or the expected payload is not received, it will be considered an error response.
+In the event of 50 error responses within a 10-minute period, webhook notification support will be temporarily blocked for that client for the next 20 minutes.
 </div>